Braden-sui/Vibecodr/docs/local-dev.md

    pnpm --filter apps/web dev
    ```

-   Alternatively, run `pnpm dev` from the repo root to let Turbo spawn both `apps/web` and `workers/api` concurrently.
+   This command launches the Vite dev server on `http://localhost:3000`.
+Alternatively, run `pnpm dev` from the repo root to let Turbo spawn both `apps/web` (Vite) and `workers/api` concurrently.

-The browser only ever talks to `http://localhost:3000`.
-When the UI calls `fetch("/api/posts")`, Next's catch‑all API route proxies that request to `${WORKER_API_BASE}/posts` (including credentials, method, and body) so you can swap between local and remote Workers without touching client code.

 ## Notes

-- To target your production Worker from local Next, set `WORKER_API_BASE=https://<your-worker>.workers.dev` in `apps/web/.env.local`.
-The proxy will forward `/api/*` requests there automatically.
+- To target your production Worker from local dev, set `WORKER_API_BASE=https://<your-worker>.workers.dev` in `apps/web/.env.local`.
+All SPA fetches will point there automatically.
+- The SPA calls `workerUrl(...)` directly using the host you configured above.
+There is no `/api/*` proxy layer anymore, so browsers always talk straight to the Worker origin.
 - The Studio publish workflow uploads bundles via `/api/capsules/publish`, so keep the Worker dev server running when testing publish/post creation flows.
 - If you see `401 Unauthorized` responses during local dev, confirm you are signed into Clerk and that `WORKER_API_BASE` matches the host where you also configured your Clerk JWT issuer.